CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/software-install-pcluster.md

 ### Change shell to use .tcsh

-'sudo usermod -s /bin/tcsh ubuntu'
+`sudo usermod -s /bin/tcsh ubuntu`

 Log out and log back in to have the tcsh shell be active